 Lincoln Technical Institute is a nationwide educational organization that trains students in several career disciplines.
 To ensure that electronic systems technician students acquire skills that match the marketplace, Lincoln Tech needed to expand its simulation capabilities.
 In order to make its first venture into the world of IP-based electronic systems, Lincoln Tech needed components that would be easy for its trainers to master quickly so that they would be able to effectively incorporate the new equipment into EST courses.

-Certified Alarm Systems, a large security solutions integrator based in Baton Rouge, LA, employs more than 100 specialists who provide security consulting, sales, installation and management for customers in LA and surrounding states.
-When approached with the opportunity to bid on a multi-site video security project for a Baton Rouge day care chain, they immediately proposed a turn-key solution from SC Black.
+Certified Alarm Systems, a large security solutions integrator based in Baton Rouge, LA, employs more than 100 specialists who provide security consulting, sales, installation and management for customers in Louisiana and surrounding states.
+When approached with the opportunity to bid on a multi-site video security project for a Baton Rouge day care chain, they immediately proposed a turn-key solution from Supercircuits.

 The Dallas Police Department established a bait vehicle program to catch car burglars and thieves in the act.
 Supercircuits' surveillance equipment provided the broad range of remote and on-board capabilities that helped the DPD optimize its program.